-Author has written 5 stories for Artemis Fowl, Airman, Flash, and Sherlock.
+Author has written 6 stories for Artemis Fowl, Airman, Flash, Sherlock, and Arrow.

 Hello!
 Please forgive me for old stuff-I try to keep things that I wrote posted, even if I wrote it when I was twelve, and regret ever writing it.
 I might post a few stories now and again to help burn off stress.
 Hopefully none of y'all will judge me too harshly for it-I've learned a few grammar rules since I last posted.

 So..about myself!
 I do about everything: Debate, Forensics, Scholars Bowl, StuCo and Dance.
 My updates are REALLY slow, because of schoolwork but I try...I love Arthurian legend, science, Christian comedians, Christian science documentary's, writing, fantasy novels, and potatoes.
 Nothing else to say really, I practically live at school or reading up on things I'm interested in.